anindameister/cps2Project/dialogues/readme.md

 - This brings us to our next question, **Objectives**.
 - The main objective is to put in place an **efficient** way of querying this huge graph.
 - There could be a 1000 devices connected to a OPC server in one factory.
 On attempting to connect another factory, there would be another thousands of interoperable devices making this a huge graph.
-- In order to query this huge graph, there is already an existent non publicly available query language for OPC UA, which is flawed.
+- In order to query this huge graph, there is already an existent non publicly available query language for OPC UA, which is extremely difficult to be used.
 - Through this paper, the author would attempt
     - to query OPC UA graphs through SparQl
     - setup rules to transform OPC UA queries to SparQl